aydope/aydope/README.md

 I'm Amin, a web developer from Iran who loves coding and building cool things.

-I have a solid understanding of web development and work comfortably in both **Front-End** and **Back-End** development.
-I focus on learning continuously and building personal projects to strengthen my skills and deepen my knowledge.

-While I’m still at the beginning of my professional journey, I’ve completed several personal projects that helped me grow as a developer and write cleaner, more structured, and maintainable code.
+I'm a Junior developer in both Front-End and Back-End, though I have more experience in Back-End.
+I'm still building my Front-End skills and gaining experience every day.
+My focus is on continuous learning — and I truly love learning.

+While I don't have professional work experience yet, I'm constantly improving myself through problem-solving and building personal projects.
+I focus on writing clean, structured, and maintainable code.
+Every project teaches me something new and brings me one step closer to being job-ready.

-Feel free to reach out on [Discord](https://discord.gg/Pqu4MyC9mx) if you'd like to collaborate on a project or discuss web development.
+Let's connect on [Discord](https://discord.gg/Pqu4MyC9mx) if you're interested in collaborating on projects or discussing web dev.

-*You can also find me on local messaging apps:*
+*You can also connect with me on local messaging apps:*
 - [Bale](https://ble.ir/Aydope)
 - [Rubika](https://rubika.ir/rAydope)